The Clubhouse Stoke is operating in conjunction with Government Guidelines to limit the possibility of the spread or contraction of COVID-19

-All our staff will be wearing PPE and be conducting additional cleaning processes throughout the day.
-Our new cleaning regime will also ensure that your clubs and balls are sanitised before and after play.
+All our staff conduct additional cleaning processes throughout the day and cleaning regime will also ensure that your clubs and balls are sanitised before and after play.

 Sanitiser units are located around the venue and we ask that you sanitise regularly.